Resolving the phase of a Dirac topological state via interferometric photoemission

+Thus, the phase dichroism provides experimental access to the helical phase texture of the Dirac surface state, as shown in Fig.~\ref{fig:4_phase}(h).
+For the reconstructed phase in Fig.~\ref{fig:4_phase}(a), we have $\Delta\phi_{\rm CD}=-\pi/2$ ($+\pi/2$) at the left (right) labeled $k_y=k_L$ ($k_y=k_R$) point.
+The measured phase dichroism is therefore consistent with the theoretical expectation above.
+We further plot the theoretical $\Delta\phi_{\rm CD}(\textbf{k}_\parallel)$ along the Dirac state at a constant energy in Fig.~\ref{fig:4_phase}(g), where the yellow line crossing the resonant points $k_L$ and $k_R$ is the experimentally measured momentum path.
+Any pair of $\pm \textbf{k}_\parallel$ points along the Dirac state has a $\pi$ difference in phase dichroism.
+This directly reflects the underlying phase $\theta(\textbf{k}_\parallel)$.

-With these observations, we now aim to recover the underlying phase images that would lead to the $\cos(\Delta\phi)$ observed in the two connected data sets of Fig.~\ref{fig:4_phase}(a-b).
-This is not a straightforward process since for every value of $\cos(\Delta\phi)$ there are two possible values of phase ($\pm\Delta\phi)$.
-In order to reconstruct the phase, we make the following assumption: the polarization change of LE between $\sigma_+/\sigma_-$ could lead to a global phase shift between the two measurements, but not to an energy- or momentum-dependent change in phase.
-This is because it is expected that any energy-momentum phase structure depends only on the intermediate state.
-With this assumption, the cosine in (a) and (b) can be recreated -- including the symmetry change between the two -- for the following phase pattern (shown in image form in Fig.~\ref{fig:4_phase}(i-j)):
+Guided by these observations, we now recover the underlying phase images that would lead to the $\cos(\Delta\phi)$ observed in the two connected data sets of Fig.~\ref{fig:4_phase}(a-b).
+For every value of $\cos(\Delta\phi)$, there are two possible values of phase, and we therefore seek a phase distribution that simultaneously reproduces the measured interferograms and the observed phase dichroism.
+With this requirement, the cosine in Fig.~\ref{fig:4_phase}(a-b) can be recreated -- including the symmetry change between the two polarizations -- for the following phase pattern:

-This phase is constructed such that: (1) For each momentum point, the energy-dependent phase is a $\pi$ phase step across the resonant energy at that momentum.
-The resonance energy per momentum is given by the Dirac band dispersion $\varepsilon(k)$, and the shape of the phase step is given by $\arctan(\frac{E-\varepsilon(k)}{\gamma})$ where $\gamma$ is the width of the resonance (the bandwidth)\cite{hazi_behavior_1979} -- see $\Delta\phi_k(E)$ in Fig.~\ref{fig:4_phase}(h).
-(2) The phase is flipped across the Dirac point ($k=0$) such that $\Delta\phi(-k,E)=\pi-\Delta\phi(k,E)$, see $\Delta\phi_E(k)$ in panel (k).
-And, (3) there is a global $\pi/2$ phase shift between $\Delta\phi_+$ and $\Delta\phi_-$ ($\sigma_+$ vs $\sigma_-$ LE polarization).
-See difference between solid and dashed lines in panels (h,k).
+This phase is constructed such that for each momentum point, the energy-dependent phase is a $\pi$ phase step across the resonant energy at that momentum.
+The resonance energy per momentum is given by the Dirac band dispersion $\varepsilon(k_y)$, and the shape of the phase step is given by $\arctan(\frac{E-\varepsilon(k_y)}{\gamma})$ where $\gamma$ is the width of the resonance (the bandwidth)\cite{hazi_behavior_1979}.